bechang/qmathpartir/README.md

 ## Example

-Here is the source code for a minimal example: [example.qmd](example.qmd).
+Here is the source code for a minimal example: [example.md](example.md).

 ## Version History